AlibabaCloudDocs/ecs/intl.en-US/Images/FAQ/Image FAQ.md

 ## What features do Alibaba Cloud Marketplace images provide?

-A software environment such as the PHP, .NET, Java, or LAMP runtime environment and a variety of features such as the control panel and website building systems are pre-installed on the operating systems in Alibaba Cloud Marketplace images.
+A software environment such as the PHP, .NET, JAVA, or LAMP runtime environment and a variety of features such as the control panel and website building systems are pre-installed on the operating systems in Alibaba Cloud Marketplace images.
 You can use Alibaba Cloud Marketplace images to deploy runtime environments or software applications to ECS instances.

 ## What are the benefits of Alibaba Cloud Marketplace images?